 A gentle wavy perm is the route to go to create a mane of soft, natural-looking wavy curls.
 Large perm rollers are used to create gentle waves, adding body and volume without looking artificial.
 These perms look best afterwards when the hair is allowed to air dry to avoid frizzing.
 Because this perm reduces the emphasis on the curl and puts the focus on the hair, it's the perfect way to highlight long, flowing locks of hair.

 Root perms are the best answer for adding lift to the roots of a person's hair because the hair appears to have more volume, height and texture.
 This perm is indicated for those with short, flat hair who want their hair to look fuller.
 Because chemicals are applied only to the roots, it is much better for the hair than some other types of perms.

 Multi-textured perms replicate the look of naturally curly hair and create the illusion of multiple layers and thicker, fuller hair.
 Stylists create this look using a combination of small and large perm rods.
 The result is a cascade of loose, easy-to-style curls.
 This perm is ideal for long hair and adds movement and buoyancy to limp, lank locks.

-Classic Updo for Permed Hair
+Classic Up-Do for Permed Hair

 A classic updo is flattering for all face shapes and is easy to do at home on hair that has been partially permed to add curls to the bottom section of hair.
 Gather hair in hand as if to make a ponytail.
 Twist hair around to cover the crown and secure with pins.
 Gently tease out individual curls and arrange them on top of the head or cascading down the crown.
 Secure stray or loose hairs with a fine mist of hair spray.